 30-Day Addiction Treatment

 Choosing what type of treatment program you want to enroll in can feel daunting and scary.
 You face several choices that lead to the ultimate choice of where to receive treatment.
 For example, you will choose whether you want to enroll in inpatient treatment, residential treatment, or outpatient treatment.
-Also, you will need to decide if you will enroll in a program that is more medically based or more holistically based.
+Also, you will need to decide if you will enroll in a program that is more medically-based or more holistically based.
 Another choice you will need to make includes whether you seek out a special interest program.
-Length is also a factor, consider if a 30-day addiction treatment is right for you or if a longer program is necessary.
+Length is also a factor, therefore consider if 30 days of treatment will benefit you or if a longer program is necessary.

 Special interest programs could be treatment targeted to young adults, survivors of domestic violence and sexual abuse, or members of the LGBTQ+ community.
 Once you have made all of those decisions, you will need to decide how long your treatment will be.
 Some treatments are longer than a year.
 Others last only a month.
-Most commonly, rehab centers offer 30-day programs, 60-day programs, and 90-day programs.
-We want to help those in the Ohio area find the treatment program that is right for them.
+Most commonly, rehab centers will offer 30, 60, and 90-day programs.
+We want to help those in the Ohio area find the treatment program that will work for them.

 What are 30-Day Treatment Programs?

 Often, 30-day treatment is the shortest option for treatment.
 Those who enroll in short-term treatment experience many benefits.
 For instance, short-term treatment provides the fastest and most intensive option for addiction treatment.
 Further, 30-day programs allow for the shortest time away from family and loved ones.
 They are most effective for people who have mild to moderate addictions.
 Further, 30-day programs are more cost-effective than longer treatment programs are.
 Although the time allotted in these treatment programs seems to be obvious, 30-day programs can be a catch-all term for short-term treatment.
 Therefore, 30-day programs can actually last anywhere between 20 days and 30 days long.